Tips and Tricks

 - Make sure patient information is up to date.
 When obtaining a renewal for biologics, contact the patient first to determine whether any insurance information has changed.

 - Confirm that your patient wants the medication, even if it has the highest copay.
-Many medications that require PAs also have the highest copay.
+Many medications that require prior authorizations also have the highest copay.
 Some patients may prefer to switch to lower-cost medications if the physician thinks it will be just as effective.

 - Ask your patients to call their insurance company.
 Patients can call their insurance carrier to investigate which medications are on formulary through their plan if the medication recommended for their treatment plan isn’t covered.
-This approach eliminates the need for PA paperwork.
+This approach eliminates the need for prior authorization paperwork.

 - Coach patients or parents of patients to contact their benefits managers.
 Many large, private employers that provide benefits for their workforce have a benefits manager.
 This usually is the person who writes the premium check each month to the insurance carrier that administers the plan.
 If a benefits manager calls an insurance carrier to request coverage for a drug under the employer’s plan, the insurer usually listens.

-The benefits manager of a large law firm called the firm’s insurance carrier on behalf of a dependent child whose PA for sublingual tablets had been rejected, and the insurer agreed to pay for the medication.
+The benefits manager of a large law firm called the firm’s insurance carrier on behalf of a dependent child whose prior authorization for sublingual tablets had been rejected, and the insurer agreed to pay for the medication.

 - Add patient resources to your website.
 Patient resources, such as medication coupons and internet sites for cost savings on prescriptions, should be included on your practice website.
 Consider adding the following links: